top of page

 • Vitamin E – Leafy greens (spinach, kale), pumpkin, broccoli

 Vegetables are complementary.
 Always follow cooking guides.
-For example always lightly cook spinach to remove oxalates which can otherwise cause kideny stones.
+For example always lightly cook spinach to remove oxalates which can otherwise cause kidney stones.

 • Calcium & Phosphorus (in Red Meat) – Maintain 1.2–1.5:1 ratio for adult dogs; puppies require careful monitoring